flame-code/FLAME/docs/14_saddle.rst

 One and two-sided saddle point search methods are implemented in FLAME.
-Note that not all parameters apply to all available saddle point serach methods when **task** is set to ``saddle``.
+Note that not all parameters apply to all available saddle point search methods when **task** is set to ``saddle``.